 Publishers Weekly describes her 2013 novel, Claire of the Sea Light, as “gorgeous, arresting, profoundly vivid… Danticat once again tells a story that feels as mysterious and magical as a folk tale and as effective and devastating as a newsreel.”

 She has written six books for children and young adults: Anacaona, Behind the Mountains, Eight Days, The Last Mapou, Mama’s Nightingale, and Untwine.
 Her memoir, Brother, I’m Dying, was a 2007 finalist for the National Book Award and a 2008 winner of the National Book Critics Circle Award for autobiography.
 She was also a 2009 MacArthur Fellow.

-Danticat’s next book, a work of nonfiction titled The Art of Death: Writing the Final Story, will be published in July 2017.
+Danticat’s newest book, a work of nonfiction titled The Art of Death: Writing the Final Story, was published in July 2017.

 Haiti Noir (2010)

 Support local & independent booksellers!
 Click above to buy from Books & Books @ The Studios of Key West.
 Use “KWLS18” at checkout for a 10% discount.
 Free shipping, or pickup at local bookstore.

 Video: Author Talk: Danticat reads from Haiti Noir 2